galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 }
 ```

 Next, we have to query for all the posts using the `graphql` function passed by Gatsby.
 Let's get the `slug` property of each post, since we need something that will identify each one uniquely. `graphql` returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that, when fulfilled, passes along the result of the query.
-Let's log the it in the console.
+Let's log the result in the console.

 ```js{19}
 exports.createPages = ({ graphql, actions }) => {